-Phenylketonuria (PKU) is a rare genetic disorder in which the body cannot break down an amino acid called phenylalanine (say "fehn-uhl-AL-uh-neen"), which is a part of protein.
+Phenylketonuria (PKU) is a rare genetic condition in which the body cannot break down an amino acid called phenylalanine (say "fehn-uhl-AL-uh-neen"), which is a part of protein.
 This substance is found in breast milk, many types of baby formula, and most foods, especially those with a lot of protein, such as meat, eggs, and dairy products.
 If PKU is not treated, phenylalanine can build up in the blood and lead to intellectual disability and problems with the central nervous system (brain and spinal cord).

-The good news is that early treatment can prevent all or most problems.
-Babies born with PKU need to start treatment with special formula soon after birth.
+Early treatment can help prevent most problems.
+Babies born with PKU need to start treatment soon after birth.

-PKU is passed down through families.
-For a baby to have the disease, he or she must get (inherit) the PKU gene from both parents.
+Phenylketonuria (PKU) is passed down through families.
+To have the disease, a baby must get (inherit) the PKU gene from both parents.
 The father and mother may not have PKU or even know that PKU runs in their families.
-If a baby gets the gene from only one parent, he or she is a carrier of the PKU gene but does not have the disease.
+A baby who gets the gene from only one parent is a carrier of the PKU gene but does not have the disease.

 If you have a child with PKU and are thinking about having another baby, you may want to get genetic counseling.
 If you have a family history of PKU, talk with your doctor about genetic testing if you want to find out whether you carry the gene.

-If PKU is not found and treated soon after birth, symptoms usually start to appear within a few months after birth.
+If phenylketonuria (PKU) is not found and treated soon after birth, symptoms usually start to appear within a few months after birth.
 (It takes time for the phenylalanine to build up in the baby's body.)

 Early symptoms of PKU in a baby may include:

-Screening is recommended for all newborns within a few days after birth. footnote 1 If the PKU screening test shows that your baby has a phenylalanine problem, the doctor will do further testing to check whether your baby has PKU.
+If the phenylketonuria (PKU) screening test shows that your baby has a phenylalanine problem, the doctor will do further testing to check whether your baby has PKU.

 Finding and starting treatment for PKU early usually can prevent brain damage and other long-term problems.

-The main treatment for PKU is a lifelong reduced-protein diet.
+The main treatment for phenylketonuria (PKU) is a lifelong reduced-protein diet.
 Problems are less likely to occur if your baby starts a PKU diet by age 3 weeks.
 Your baby's doctor can help you choose a formula that doesn't contain phenylalanine.
 You may be able to feed your baby some breast milk, but talk to your baby's doctor first.
 As your child gets older, a registered dietitian can help you choose the right foods and recipes.

 The medicine sapropterin (Kuvan) may help lower phenylalanine levels in some children who have PKU.
 More studies are needed to find out the health effects from long-term use.
 With or without the medicine, your child still needs to follow a PKU diet.

 Your child will need regular blood tests.
-He or she may get tested as often as once or more a week for the first year and then once or twice a month throughout childhood.
+Your child may get tested as often as once or more a week for the first year and then once or twice a month throughout childhood.

 It's normal to feel a wide range of emotions when your child has an illness like PKU.
 You may want to join a support group.
 Your doctor can also help.

-People who have PKU need to follow a reduced-protein diet throughout their lives.
+People who have phenylketonuria (PKU) need to follow a reduced-protein diet throughout their lives.
 For a few people, treatment with sapropterin (Kuvan) may help when used with a PKU diet.
 Talk to your doctor about the pros and cons of this medicine.